 Donate to SPARS today and help us to re-tool the fleet for our youth sailing program.

 What better time to gain a love and respect of the water than when you’re young?
-Sailing is an activity that has been shown by researchers to have significant benefits to children.
+Summer Sailing Camp is an activity that has been shown by researchers to have significant benefits to children.
 Some of these include improving hand-eye coordination, balance, strength, as well as, the ability to improve upon quick thinking skills.
 Often kids who become active in sailing start to take interest in the weather and other forms of oceanic science.
-So you can say safely, it’s fun and educational.
+So you can say SPARS is fun and educational.

 Our sailing instructors are Certified Sailing Instructors and CPR certified.
 With a sailing class of six or more there are two instructors per class.
 At least one instructor is in a chase boat at all times while children are sailing.
 SPARS provides USCG approved life jackets and require children to wear them at all times in the water.
 Shoes must be worn at all times due to oyster beds at the foot of marsh.